You Belong to Me (The Doobie Brothers song): Chart performance

-Anita Baker's version
+Anita Baker versions

-In 1994, American R&B/soul singer Anita Baker re-recorded her version of the song for the compilation album Rubáiyát: Elektra's 40th Anniversary in 1990.
+In 1994, American R&B/soul singer Anita Baker re-recorded her version of the song originally recorded for the compilation album Rubáiyát: Elektra's 40th Anniversary (produced by Lenny Kaye) in 1990.
 She re-released the track in 1995 as the fourth single from her fifth studio album, Rhythm of Love.
+The cover is not to be confused with another song recorded by Baker of the same name (co-written by Terry Britten, Billy Livsey and Graham Lyle), the closing track of her 1988 album Giving You the Best That I Got (also produced by Michael J. Powell).

 Jennifer Lopez version

 In 2002, American singer Jennifer Lopez re-recorded her version of the song for her third studio album, This Is Me...
 Then (2002) as the ninth track on that album, was produced by Cory Rooney and Dan Shea, who produced the majority of the album.
-It had a more urban soul sound than Simon's original, lasting three minutes and thirty seconds.
+It had a more urban soul sound than Simon's recording, lasting three minutes and thirty seconds.
 Lopez's version contains an interpolation of "Catch the Beat," written by G. Andrews, K. Nix, Brad Osborne, and T. Ski Valley and performed by T. Ski Valley.